Dr Nigel Pleasants

 Principal supervisor for completed PhDs

 2017: Owen Abbott, ‘The Social Self, Social Relations, and Social (Moral) Practice’.
-Principal Supervisor, funded by ESRC (£54385).
-Currently, lecturer in sociology, University of Manchester.
+Funded by ESRC.

-2011: Ekiyor Welson, ‘John Rawls’s political liberalism: Implications for Nigeria’s democracy’.
-Principal Supervisor.
-Currently, lecturer at Niger Delta University.
+2011: Ekiyor Welson, ‘John Rawls’s political liberalism: Implications for Nigeria’s democracy’

 Joint supervisor for completed PhDs